-This course provides a study of algebraic techniques such as linear equations and inequalities, quadratic equations, systems of equations, and operations with exponents and radicals.
-Functions
+This course provides a study of algebraic concepts such as linear equations and inequalities in two variables, quadratic equations, systems of equations, radical and rational expressions and equations.
+Functions and relations are introduced and graphed.
+This course does not apply toward the general core requirement for mathematics.
+Code B